Maziarkiani/maziarkiani.github.io/README.md

 # Maziar Kianimoghadam Jouneghani - Academic Portfolio

-This repository contains the source code for my personal academic and professional portfolio.
+This repository contains the source code for my personal web-page.

 🌐 **Live Website:** [maziarkiani.github.io](https://maziarkiani.github.io/)

-## Overview
-This site is built using the [Hugo](https://gohugo.io/) static site generator and the Hugo Blox theme.
-It serves as a central hub for my:
-* Academic publications (Information Disorder, Explainable AI, LLMs)
-* Research projects and datasets (InDor Corpus)
-* Professional experience and CV

-## Technical Stack
 * **Framework:** Hugo
-* **Hosting:** GitHub Pages
+* **Hosting:** GitHub
-* **Design:** Hugo Blox Builder
+* **Design:** Hugo Blox

 ---
 *Built and maintained by Maziar Kianimoghadam Jouneghani.*

+---
+## License
+**Content:** All original written content, research summaries, and publications hosted in this repository and on the live website are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may share the material provided you give appropriate credit, but you may not use the material for commercial purposes or distribute modified versions.

+**Source Code:** The underlying website framework and code modifications are open-source and available under the MIT License.